Br1n3/CTF-Writeups-/Patriot CTF 2023/Forensics/README.md

 ### 1. Corrupt.jpg

 As soon as I downloaded the corrupt.jpg, I can safely presume that the file is most likely going to be corrupt.
-My mind initially thinks I will need to edit some hex signatures but before I do anything I do a
+My mind initially thinks I will need to edit some hex signatures but before I do anything I cat the file
 ```bash
 $cat corrupt.jpg
 ```